Thurgo/100-days-of-code/log.md

 + Javascript, This is where I want to spend the bulk of my learning.

 + Learning React is my main goal in this challenge.
-Hopefully if I achieve this goal that will mean that I learn javascript well.
+Hopefully if I achieve this goal that will mean that I learned javascript well.

 + Node.js - This will be the last thing I go in to.
 I will learn the basics early on, and not much else.
 I don't think this is an important library to learn early on due to it not really effecting the design portion, which I want to dedicate my time to.